kooroshvaziri/IEEEVR_Best_Doctoral_Dissertation_Nominee/README.md

 ## 🧑‍🔬 Research Contributions
 * **Advanced Spatial Optimization:** Created algorithms to manage complex data and interactions in large-scale virtual environments.
-* **Human-Computer Interaction (HCI):** Focused on improving the precision and responsiveness of immersive systems to better serve user needs amd reduce cybersickness.
+* **Human-Computer Interaction (HCI):** Focused on improving the precision and responsiveness of immersive systems to better serve user needs and reduce cybersickness.
 * **Published Work:** My findings have been shared and cited within the global research community, advancing the state-of-the-art in AR/VR/MR technology.

 ---